ioBroker/testing-action-deploy/README.md

     steps:
       - uses: ioBroker/testing-action-deploy@v1
         with:
-          node-version: "14.x" # This should be LTS
+          node-version: "22.x" # This should be LTS
           # build: 'true' # optional
           npm-token: ${{ secrets.NPM_TOKEN }} # This must be created on https://www.npmjs.com in your profile under "Access Tokens".
 Omit this line if trusted publishing is activated.
-          github-token: ${{ secrets.GITHUB_TOKEN }} # This exists by default in Github Actions and does not need to be created.
+          github-token: ${{ secrets.GITHUB_TOKEN }} # This exists by default in GitHub Actions and does not need to be created.
           # If you want Sentry:
           sentry: true
           sentry-token: ${{ secrets.SENTRY_AUTH_TOKEN }}